TBaltmuguris/Analytics_projects/README.md

 # Analytics projects

-This file contains some of the analyst techniques taht I have learned in Turing college like:
+This file contains some of the analyst techniques that I have learned in Turing college like:

 :runner:Churn rates and retention\

 :test_tube:A/B testing and funnels\

-🛒 CLV and customer segmentation\

 :abacus: Regressions\